 The Advanced Technologies project is one of the six ground-breaking projects that make up Contra Costa Transportation Authority’s (CCTA’s) INNOVATE 680 program.
-This program is specifically designed to unify existing systems within the corridor and increase efficiency by addressing corridor wide congestion and long-standing operational challenges along Interstate 680 (I-680) in Contra Costa County.
+This program is specifically designed to unify existing systems within the corridor and increase efficiency by addressing long-standing operational challenges and corridor-wide congestion on Interstate 680 (I-680) in Contra Costa County.
 Similar congestion management concepts are in operation around the world and could provide great relief to travelers in our area.

 BETTER TRAFFIC FLOW